Synternet/pubsub-js/README.md

 Welcome to the documentation for the JavaScript SDK for the Data Layer by Synternet!
 This SDK allows seamless integration with our Data Layer solution, enabling you to leverage real-time data streams in your JavaScript applications.
 With the JavaScript SDK, you can unlock the power of the Data Layer and harness real-time insights for your data-driven projects.

 [synternet-pubsub-js](https://github.com/Synternet/pubsub-js) is a TypeScript library for the Synternet Data Layer project that allows you to subscribe to existing data streams or publish new ones.
-This library is built on top of the NATS messaging system and provides a convenient way to integrate your TypeScript applications with the Syntropy Data Layer platform.
+This library is built on top of the NATS messaging system and provides a convenient way to integrate your TypeScript applications with the Synternet Data Layer platform.

 ## Installation